HenryQW/Awesome-TTRSS/README.md

 - ENV DB_NAME
 - ENV DB_USER
 - ENV DB_PASS
-- ENV MYSQL_CHARSET
+- ~~ENV MYSQL_CHARSET~~ see [Recommendation](#recommendation)

 ### Recommendation

-- Strongly recommend to use postgresql.
+- Strongly recommend to use postgresql, as mysql produces funny bugs for me.
+It's not recommended by [the author of TTRSS](https://tt-rss.org/) too:
+    > **Important**: only InnoDB database engine is supported on MySQL.
+While you technically can force tt-rss schema under MyISAM you will experience various glitches due to missing functionality (foreign keys, cascade deletes, etc.) that tt-rss actively uses.

-- For web interface, recommend to use **[Stylish plugin](https://userstyles.org/)** to customise your own CSS style.
+- For web interface, recommend to use **[Stylish plugin](https://userstyles.org/)** to customise your own CSS style, especially for non-western languages.

   ```css
   .postContent {